NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 If the query name is the same as the apex of the target zone, no extra queries need to be sent (Row 1).
 If the `_deleg` label is known not to exist in the target zone (Row 2) or if the target name server is known to support incremental deleg (Row 3), no extra queries need to be sent.
-Only if it is unknown that the target name server supports incremental deleg, and the `_deleg` label is known to exist in the target zone (Row 4) or it its not known whether or not the `_deleg` label exists (Row 5), and extra incremental deleg query is sent in parallel to the legacy query.
+Only if it is unknown that the target name server supports incremental deleg, and the `_deleg` label is known to exist in the target zone (Row 4) or it is not known whether or not the `_deleg` label exists (Row 5), and extra incremental deleg query is sent in parallel to the legacy query.
 If the target zone is unsigned, presence of the `_deleg` label needs to be tested explicitly (Row 5).

 ## Comparison with legacy delegations